-Of the \$9.461 billion that was appropriated, the remaining \$3.397 billion (or 36% of the appropriated amount) was allocated as follows:
+Of the \$10.775 billion that was appropriated, the remaining \$4.295 billion (or 40% of the appropriated amount) was allocated as follows:

-- a) Over \$1.548 billion transferred to certain health care plans administered by the United Mine Workers of America (UMWA) Health and Retirement Funds since 1996. - b) Over \$1.849 billion used for SMCRA authorized expenditures since FY 1978 which also included the following: - i) OSMRE operating expenses. - ii) Oversight of the Federal reclamation projects and construction costs for emergency and high priority projects in states and Tribes without an AML reclamation program and/or emergency program. - iii) Funding to state and Tribe AML Programs to address AML emergencies, up until September 30, 2010. - iv) Funding to states and Tribes for the Small Operator Assistance Program, and to the Department of Agriculture for the Rural Abandoned Mine Program.ix ii The \$3.494 billion figure is calculated based on the total completed and total funded amount in progress for the construction cost of P1, P2, and P3 coal AML priorities in e-AMLIS for the 28 states and Tribes that expended AML Funds as of September 30, 2020.
+- a) Over \$2.302 billion transferred to certain health care plans administered by the UMWA Health and Retirement Funds since 1996. - b) Over \$1.993 billion used for SMCRA authorized expenditures since FY 1978 which also included the following: - i) OSMRE operating expenses. - ii) Oversight of the Federal reclamation projects and construction costs for emergency and high priority projects in states and Tribes without an AML reclamation program and/or emergency program. - iii) Funding to state and Tribe AML Programs to address AML emergencies, up until September 30, 2010. - iv) Funding to states and Tribes for the Small Operator Assistance Program, and to the Department of Agriculture for the Rural Abandoned Mine Program. ix

-Footnotes on the Status of the Abandoned Mine Land Reclamation Fund (AML Fund)- September 30, 2020:
+Footnotes on the Status of the Abandoned Mine Land Reclamation Fund (AML Fund)- September 30, 2024: